Jovian – 363-364 AD

 363-364 AD

-Flavius Jovianus was born in Singidunum (Belgrade) the son of Varronianus.
+Flavius Jovianus was born in Singidunum (Belgrade), the son of Varronianus.
 Jovian rose through the ranks under Constantius II and later under Julian.
-Despite his Christian beliefs, Jovian rose within the court of Julian to be a man of his respect.
+Despite his Christian beliefs, Jovian rose within the court of Julian to be a man of respect.

-During an ill-fated expedition to Persia the death of Julian II, placed Jovian in a position where he was hailed as Emperor by the troops.
-His first job was to withdraw his troops from the dangerous position that they had found themselves in under Julian’s command.
-His troops exhausted, the continued attacks by Shapur II forced Jovian into a treaty under which parts of Armenia and Mesopotamia were given up to the Persians.
-With a humiliating peace concluded, Jovian finally arrived at Antioch where he immediately repealed Julian’s pagan policy and declared Christianity the official religion of the Empire.
+During an ill-fated expedition to Persia, the death of Julian II placed Jovian in a position where he was hailed as Emperor by the troops.
+His first job was to withdraw his troops from the dangerous situation they had found themselves in under Julian’s command.
+His troops were exhausted, and the continued attacks by Shapur II forced Jovian into a treaty under which parts of Armenia and Mesopotamia were given up to the Persians.
+With a humiliating peace concluded, Jovian finally arrived at Antioch, where he immediately repealed Julian’s pagan policy and declared Christianity the Empire’s official religion.

-Jovian then set out for Constantinople carrying Julian’s body back with him.
+Jovian then set out for Constantinople, carrying Julian’s body back.
 Somewhere along the way, Jovian died.
-The cause of his death is not clear but it may have been from poisonous charcoal used to warm his tent.
-With the death of Jovian, the leading generals conferred among themselves and elected Valentinian I as Emperor despite the fact that Julian’s heir was intended to be a maternal relative named Procopius.
+The cause of his death is unclear, but it may have been from poisonous charcoal used to warm his tent.
+With the end of Jovian, the leading generals conferred among themselves and elected Valentinian I as Emperor even though Julian’s heir was intended to be a maternal relative named Procopius.

 Monetary System